Works at the touch of a button

 Set Delay Timer

-By default, the screenshot tool captures screenshots (and recordings) immediately you select Capture or Record.
+By default, the screenshot tool captures screenshots (and recordings) immediately after you select Capture or Record.
 If your Mac is running macOS Mojave or later, you can set a timer to delay recording by some seconds.

 Open the Options menu in the screenshot tool and select the delay duration in the Timer section.